costajob/app-servers/README.md

 ### Tornado
 I picked [Tornado](http://www.tornadoweb.org/en/stable/) after reading some profiling online.
 If you know some faster app-server for Python i'll be glad to test it too.
+I tested Tornado with both Python 2.7 and 3.4, finding the former 10% faster, so i reported results for the 2.7 version only.

 ##### Bootstrap
 ```
-python3.4 tornado_server.py
+python2.7 tornado_server.py
 ```

 ##### Considerations